Multi-Site¶

 zones reside in the default realm unless a different realm is specified by

-using the option --rgw-realm=<realm-name>
+using the option --rgw-realm=<realm-name>.

-If the zonegroup is the default zonegroup, specify the --default
+If the zonegroup is the default zonegroup, specify the --default flag.
+If

-the zonegroup is the master zonegroup, specify the --master
+the zonegroup is the master zonegroup, specify the --master flag.
+For

 example: